-We knew this was but the mirage, and knew that it must have some physical cause.
+We knew this was but a mirage and knew that it must have some physical cause.
 But what was a town doing in that part of the world?
-We drove on and in a few hours found the town — a little, raw boom town of unpainted boards and tents, which had sprung up almost overnight in that far-off region.
+We drove on and, in a few hours, found the town — a little, raw boom town of unpainted boards and tents, which had sprung up almost overnight in that far-off region.
 The population was that of the typical frontier town, and the pronounced belief of all was that this settlement was to be the commercial metropolis of the Southwest.
 This little town was later known as Woodsdale, Kansas.
-It offered then no hint of the bloody scenes in which it was soon to figure; but within a few weeks it was so deeply embroiled in war with the rival town of Hugoton as to make history notable even on that turbulent frontier.
+It offered then no hint of the bloody scenes in which it was soon to figure, but within a few weeks, it was so deeply embroiled in a war with the rival town of Hugoton as to make history notable even on that turbulent frontier.

 His recountal follows:

 “There can be competition in the town-site business, however.
-At Meade Center, Kansas there resided an old-time Kansas man, Colonel Samuel Newitt Wood, who also wanted a townsite in the new county.
+At Meade Center, Kansas, there resided an old-time Kansas man, Colonel Samuel Newitt Wood, who also wanted a townsite in the new county.
 Wood’s partner, Captain I. C. Price, went down on July 3 to look over the situation.
 He was not known to the Hugoton men, and he was invited by Calvert, the census taker, to register his name as a citizen.
-He protested that he was only a visitor, but was informed that this made no possible difference; whereupon, Price proceeded to register his own name, that of his partner, those of many of his friends, and many purely imaginary persons.
-He also registered the families of these persons, and finally — in a burst of good American humor — went so far as to credit certain single men of his acquaintance with large families, including twenty or thirty pairs of twins!
-This cheerful imagination on his part caused trouble afterwards; but certain it is that these fictitious names, twins and all, went into the sworn records of Hugoton — an unborn population of a defunct town, whose own conception was in iniquity!
+He protested that he was only a visitor but was informed that this made no possible difference, whereupon, Price proceeded to register his own name, that of his partner, those of many of his friends, and many purely imaginary persons.
+He also registered the families of these persons and finally — in a burst of good American humor — went so far as to credit certain single men of his acquaintance with large families, including twenty or thirty pairs of twins!
+This cheerful imagination on his part caused trouble afterward, but certain it is that these fictitious names, twins and all, went into the sworn records of Hugoton — an unborn population of a defunct town whose own conception was in iniquity!

-“Meantime, Woodsdale had organized a ‘posse’ of twenty-four men, under Captain S. O. Aubrey, the noted frontier trailer, formerly an Indian scout.
-This band, taking up the trail below Hugoton, followed and rescued Wood and Price, and took prisoners the entire Hugoton ‘posse.’
-The latter were taken to Garden City, and here the law was in turn set at defiance by the Woodsdale men, the horses, wagons, arms, etc., of the Hugoton party being put up and sold in the court to pay the board of the teams, expenses of publication, etc. Colonel Wood bought these effects in at public auction.
+“Meantime, Woodsdale had organized a posse of 24 men under Captain S. O. Aubrey, the noted frontier trailer, formerly an Indian scout.
+This band, taking up the trail below Hugoton, followed and rescued Wood and Price and took prisoners of the entire Hugoton ‘posse.’
+The latter were taken to Garden City, and here the law was in turn set at defiance by the Woodsdale men, the horses, wagons, arms, etc., of the Hugoton party being put up and sold in the court to pay the board of the teams, expenses of publication, etc. Colonel Wood bought these effects at a public auction.

 “Colonel Wood, the leader of this community, had slated John M. Cross as his candidate for sheriff.
-A rival for the nomination was Sam Robinson, who owned the hotel at Woodsdale, and had invested considerable money there.
-Robinson was about forty years of age, and was known to be a bad man, credited with two or three killings elsewhere.
-Wood had always been able to flatter him and handle him; but when Cross was declared as the nominee for sheriff, Robinson became so embittered that he moved over to Hugoton, where he was later chosen town marshal and township constable.
+A rival for the nomination was Sam Robinson, who owned the hotel at Woodsdale and had invested considerable money there.
+Robinson was about 40 years of age and was known to be a bad man, credited with two or three killings elsewhere.
+Wood had always been able to flatter him and handle him, but when Cross was declared as the nominee for sheriff, Robinson became so embittered that he moved over to Hugoton, where he was later chosen town marshal and township constable.
 Hugoton men bought his hotel, leaving Robinson in the position of holding real estate in Woodsdale without owning the improvements on it.
-Hence when the town-site commissioners began to issue deeds, Robinson was debarred from claiming a deed by reason of the hotel property having been sold.
+Hence, when the town-site commissioners began to issue deeds, Robinson was debarred from claiming a deed by reason of the hotel property having been sold.

 “It was at this time that I myself appeared upon the scene of this turbulent and lawless drama, although, in my own case, I went as a somewhat unwilling participant and as a servant of the law, not anticipating consequences so grave as those which followed.

 “The sheriff of the county, John M. Cross, on receiving the message from Short, called for volunteers, which was equivalent to summoning a ‘posse.’
-He knew there was going to be trouble, and left his money and watch behind him, stating that he feared for the result of his errand.
+He knew there was going to be trouble and left his money and watch behind him, stating that he feared for the result of his errand.
 His ‘posse’ was made up of Ted Eaton, Bob Hubbard, Holland Wilcox, and myself.
-At that time I was only a boy, about nineteen years of age.
+At that time, I was only a boy, about 19 years of age.

 “Robinson, who had made his escape to a cow camp and thence to Hugoton upon a fresh horse, now met and led down into the Strip one of the first Hugoton ‘posses.’
 Among them were Orrin Cook, Charles Cook, J. W. Calvert, J. B. Chamberlain, John Jackson, John A. Rutter, Fred Brewer, William Clark, and a few others.
 Robinson was, of course, the leader of this band.

-“After Sheriff Cross asked me to go down with him to see what had become of Ed Short, I went over and got Wilcox and we rode down to the settlement of Voorhees.
-Thence we rode to Goff creek, and all reached Reed’s camp about seven or eight o’clock on Wednesday morning, July 25, 1888.
-Here we remained until about five o’clock of that afternoon, when we started for home.
+“After Sheriff Cross asked me to go down with him to see what had become of Ed Short, I went over and got Wilcox, and we rode down to the settlement of Voorhees.
+Then we rode to Goff Creek, and all reached Reed’s camp about seven or eight o’clock on Wednesday morning, July 25, 1888.
+Here we remained until about five o’clock of that afternoon when we started for home.
 Our horses gave out, and we got off and led them until well on into the night.

 “At about moonrise, we came to a place in the Neutral Strip known as the ‘Hay Meadows,’ where there was a sort of pool of standing water, at which settlers cut a kind of coarse hay.
 There was in camp there, making hay, an old man by the name of A. B. Haas, of Voorhees, and with him were his sons, C. and Keen Haas, as well as Dave Scott, a Hugoton partisan.
 When we met these people here, we concluded to stop for a while.
-Eaton and Wilcox got into the wagon-box and lay down.
-My horse got loose and I was a few minutes in re-picketing him.
-I had not been lying down more than twenty minutes, when we were surprised by the Hugoton ‘posse’ under Robinson.
+Eaton and Wilcox got into the wagon box and lay down.
+My horse got loose, and I was a few minutes in re-picketing him.
+I had not been lying down more than 20 minutes when we were surprised by the Hugoton ‘posse’ under Robinson.
 The latter had left the trail, which came down from the northeast, and were close upon us.
-They had evidently been watching us during the evening with field-glasses, as they seemed to know where we had stopped, and had completely surrounded us before we knew of their being near us.
+They had evidently been watching us during the evening with field glasses, as they seemed to know where we had stopped and had completely surrounded us before we knew of their being near us.

 “Sheriff Cross, Hubbard, and myself got up and stood together.
 We held up our hands.
 They did not seem to notice Wilcox and Eaton, who were lying in the wagon.
 Robinson called out to Cross, ‘Give up your arms!’

-“’I know better than that,’ said Robinson.
+“I know better than that,’ said Robinson.
 ‘Search him!’
-Someone of the Hugoton party then went over Cross after weapons, and told Robinson that he had no arms.
+Someone from the Hugoton party then went over Cross after weapons and told Robinson that he had no arms.

 “‘That’s a damned lie!’ replied Robinson, the head executioner.
 As he spoke, he raised his Winchester and fired.
 Wilcox fell, and as he lay he moaned a little bit, as I heard:

-“Our butchers now again sat down on the ground near the bodies of their victims, and they seem to have enjoyed themselves.
-There was talk that some beer bottles were emptied and left near the heads of their victims as markers, but whether this was deliberately done I cannot say.
+“Our butchers now again sat down on the ground near the bodies of their victims, and they seemed to have enjoyed themselves.
+There was talk that some beer bottles were emptied and left near the heads of their victims as markers, but whether this was deliberately done, I cannot say.

 “By this time, of course, all Woodsdale was also under arms.
-My friends gathered from all over the countryside, a large body of them, heavily armed.
+My friends gathered from all over the countryside, a large body of them heavily armed.
 Mr. Cann, the constable, had tried to take me to Liberal, but I could not stand the ride.
 I was then taken to the house of a doctor in the settlement at LaFayette.
-On the second night after the massacre, I was taken to Woodsdale by about twenty of the Woodsdale boys, who came after me.
-We arrived at Woodsdale about daybreak next morning.
-In our night trip we could see the skyrocket signals used by the Robinson-Cook gang.
+On the second night after the massacre, I was taken to Woodsdale by about 20 of the Woodsdale boys, who came after me.
+We arrived at Woodsdale about daybreak the next morning.
+In our night trip, we could see the skyrocket signals used by the Robinson-Cook gang.